toxic-spanner/ArcReactor/README.md

 # ArcReactor
-The überuseful macro and utility library for MCA.
+An editor and debugger for MCA.